 How to get there: A short drive (under 2 hours) from Innsbruck, Munich or Salzburg.

 Zell Am See, www.zellamsee-kaprun.com

 - Arinsal, Andorra – Nursery slopes are separated from the main runs maximising safety and a ski school offering classes to children as young as 4 years. www.andorraresorts.com

-- Cervinia, Italy – Eat pizza in Cervinia overlooking the ice rink and playground before skiing over to Zermatt for rösti and fondue and hit up Wolli’s park where beginners can get started overlooking the famous Matterhorn. www.cervinia.it
+- Cervinia, Italy – Eat pizza in Cervinia overlooking the ice rink and playground before skiing over to Zermatt for rösti and fondue and hitting up Wolli’s park where beginners can get started overlooking the famous Matterhorn. www.cervinia.it

-- El Tarter, Andorra – Amazing value for money with British-run ski school and instructors and easy access slopes. www.soldeu.com
+- El Tarter, Andorra – Amazing value for money with a British-run ski school and instructors and easy access slopes. www.soldeu.com

 - Geilo, Norway – One of the best resorts for toddlers with magic carpets, easy button lifts, childcare, ski schools, horse-drawn sleigh rides and dog sledding activities. www.geilo.com